dng24/intl-iot/model/model_details.md

 ## Scripts

-### model.sh
+### main.py

-#### Usage

-Usage: `./model.sh [OPTION]...`

-Example: `./model.sh -i exp_list.txt -rn -v yi-camera -l knn -p yi_camera_sample.pcap -o sample.csv`

 This is the main script of the content analysis pipeline.
 The scripts listed below are parts of this pipeline.
 The main goal of this pipeline is to use machine learning to predict the device activity given the network traffic of that device.
 First, the pipeline needs to create a model using machine learning.
 The raw network traffic (provided in several pcap files with known device activity) is decoded into human-readable raw data.
 This raw data is then statistically analyzed and sent into an algorithm for training.
 Once trained, one or more models will be generated for each device.
 A pcap file with unknown device activity can be put through the same process of decoding it into human-readable data and statistically analyzing it.
 The analyzed data can then be used to predict the device activity based on the network traffic.

+#### Usage

+Usage: `python3 main.py -i TAGGED_DIR [OPTION]...`

+Example: `python3 main.py -i traffic/us/ -u sample-untagged/ -n -o output/ -p 4`

 #### Input

-`-i EXP_LIST` - The path to text file containing filepaths to the pcap files to be used to generate machine learning models.
-To see the format of this text file, please see the [traffic/](#traffic) section below).
-Default is `exp_list.txt`.
+`-i TAGGED_DIR` - The path to the directory containing pcap files with known device activity to generate the machine learning models.
+See the [traffic/](#traffic) section below for the required structure of this directory.
+This option is required.

-`-t IMD_DIR` - The path to the directory where the script will create and put decoded pcap files.
-Default is `tagged-intermediate/us/`.

-`-f FEAT_DIR` - The path to the directory where the script will create and put statistically-analyzed files.
-Default is `features/us/`.

-`-m MODELS_DIR` - The path to the directory where the script will create and put generated models.
-Default is `tagged-models/us/`.
+`-u UNTAGGED_DIR` - The path to the directory containing pcap files with unknown device activity for prediction.
+See the [traffic/](#traffic) section below for the required structure of this directory.

 `-d` - Generate a model using the DBSCAN algorithm.